Withdrawals and Return of Title IV Funds

 The amount of federal funds to be returned will be calculated from the date of the student’s withdrawal.
 There are two types of withdrawals, official and unofficial.
 The student’s type of withdrawal impacts this calculation and timing.

 - Official Withdrawal is when a student completes the withdrawal process.
-This can be achieved by submitting the Withdrawal/Leave of Absence Form to the Registrar Office or by the student dropping online all of their classes for a term.
+This can be achieved by using the "Withdraw from Aurora University" or "Request an Academic Leave of Absence" links on Self-Service or by the student dropping online all of their classes for a term.
 The date of official withdrawal used by Aurora University is the date that the Office of the Registrar receives the student’s written request of the student’s intention to withdraw or the date the student drops their last class in a term through the online system.

 - Unofficial Withdrawal is when a student stops attending classes, but does not withdraw from those classes or notify the university.
 A student in this scenario eventually will earn all grades of “F” for a term.
 When an instructor assigns an “F” grade they also must indicate the last date the student attended the class/participated in an “academically-related activity” (e.g. attended a class or lab, took an exam, submitted an assignment).
 The date of unofficial withdrawal will be the last date attended reported by the instructor.
 If it is impossible to establish a date that the student last participated in an “academically-related activity,” the midpoint of the term will be considered the official last date of attendance, for the purpose of returning unearned Title IV funds.

 Aid Already Disbursed